QuickDigi/DeepAIM/README.md

 Despite DeepAIM's advanced architecture, it currently has a major limitation:

-- **🚧 Low Parameter Count (403P)**
+- **🚧 Low Parameter Count (2M Params)**
-  The core model operates with only **403 parameters**, which restricts its learning capacity and depth of representation.
+  The core model operates with only **2M parameters**, which restricts its learning capacity and depth of representation.
 This makes it more reliant on logic-based reasoning and similarity matching, rather than pure statistical learning.

 > 📌 Future versions aim to scale this up significantly as the system evolves and more training data becomes available.